 Positive reinforcement needs to be equal to the behaviour

 This is the alter-ego of the old adage, ‘let the punishment fit the crime’.
 For instance…a child who has been struggling with their math comes home with a perfect score on their math test.
 Yay!
-So how do you reinforce their hard work and positive behavior?
+So how do you reinforce their hard work and positive behaviour?

-You reinforce their behavior by acknowledging their accomplishment with a celebratory dinner, trip to the ice cream store or an extra half-hour of television.
+You reinforce their behaviour by acknowledging their accomplishment with a celebratory dinner, trip to the ice cream store or an extra half-hour of television.
 You do not buy them an expensive tech gadget, add a hefty sum to their piggy bank or let them run wild; casting aside household regulations and expectations.

 All kids are going to fail.
 And that is a good thing.
 Yes, that’s right-everyone needs to fail.
 Failing keeps us humble, allows others to shine and excel and as some have said-is merely the long route to getting things right.